 I am a 25 year old female with two sons.
 I am perfectly healthy with the exception of suffering from Fibromyalgia.
 My FMS pain has been managed relatively well, yet I still wake up with EXTREME leg cramping every morning.
 It feels as though I have worked out extremely the day before, when rarely I have.
 Should I talk to my doctor about switching medications?
 I currently take Elavil which manages all of my other syptoms well.
 I have also been recommended to go see a rheumatologist, but don't know that they would be able to help with anything

+Leg cramps can happen for a number of reasons, but rarely are they serious when they occur without other symptoms.
+Given that yours also could be associated with diagnosis that you have of fibromyalgia, you should mention them to your doctor.
+Cramps in the legs are thought to arise from some sort of nerve stimulus that leads to repeated firing of the nerves and muscle contraction.
+There are many ideas about what the initial stimulus to the nerves can be, and there are many factors that can be involved.
 As people will often have cramps during or after periods of time when their limbs have been in a certain position for an extended period of time, that could explain the cramps that you are having at night, as one's legs are often in abnormal positions during sleep.
 Other causes of cramps include shifts in the levels of molecules and fluids in and out of cells, as with dehydration, although that is less likely to be the cause.
 Given your other symptoms and medical history, as well as the fact that you are taking daily medications, please discuss your symptoms with your primary care provider and the physician who prescribes your medications.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
-Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under ZocDoc’s Terms of Service.
+Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.